worldofrs/myblogs/_posts/2023-12-30-fake-it-till-you-break-it-review.md

 ---
-title: Fake It Till You Break It by
+title: Fake It Till You Break It by Jenn P. Nguyen
 categories:
 - General
 - YA